danchoi/jsontsv/README.md

 # jsontsv

-A simple tool to transform JSON into tab-separated line-oriented output amenable to downstream Unix text processing.
+Transform JSON into tab-separated line-oriented output, a friendlier format for downstream proessing with Unix tools like `grep` and `awk`.

 ## Synopsis